 We use our own and third party cookies to offer you our services, customize and analyze your browsing and show you advertising related to your preferences.
 By continuing to browse, we consider that you accept its use.
 You can change the settings and get more information in the

-The lungs are located in the chest cavity and are responsible for oxygenating our blood when we breathe.
-Air reaches the lungs via the trachea and bronchi.
+The lungs are located in the chest cavity and are responsible for maintaining the oxygenation of the blood via breathing.
+Air reaches the lungs through the trachea and bronchi.

-The lungs are composed of thousands of tiny sacs, called alveoli, which supply oxygen and eliminate carbon dioxide from the blood (gas exchange).
-When inhaling air we absorb oxygen and when exhaling we eliminate carbon dioxide.
+The lungs are composed of thousands of tiny sacs, called alveoli, which supply oxygen and remove carbon dioxide from the blood (gas exchange).
+Oxygen is absorbed during inhalation and carbon dioxide is removed during expiration.

-The lungs are surrounded by a thin double membrane called the pleura.
+Also, the lungs are surrounded by a thin double membrane called the pleura.
 One membrane covers the chest cavity and the other the lung.
-There is a small volume of liquid between the two membranes.
-The two membranes are attached to each other but they can also move around.
+There is a small volume of liquid between these two membranes.
+The two membranes are attached to each other but can also be displaced.

-This particularity means the lungs can remain attached to the chest wall whist simultaneously expanding and contracting in synchronisation with each breathe.
-The two pleural membranes are joined together in the same way as two sheets of glass separated by a thin layer of water; they can move over each other but it requires a lot of force to separate them.
+This property means the lungs remain attached to the chest wall while being able to expand and contract in synchronisation with each breath.
+The two pleural membranes are joined together in the same way that two sheets of glass can be separated by a thin layer of water; they can move over each other but it requires a lot of force to separate them.